-The program supports craft-based practices through grants to Ontario-based artists, curators, ad hoc groups/collectives and organizations.
-There are four categories:
+The program supports craft-based practices through grants to Ontario-based artists, curators, ad hoc groups, collectives and organizations.
+The program has five categories:

 The program’s priorities are to support: